-Figure 2.0: Consumer Hindrance Themes to Adopting Digital Platforms for E-Waste Management
+Figure 2.0: Consumer Hindrance Themes to Adopting Digital Platforms for E-Waste Management that impede the effective use of these digital technologies.
+Addressing these gaps is vital, making this research timely and relevant.

 From the Table 1 below, it can be summarized that the adoption of digital platforms for e-waste recycling is hindered by several challenges that necessitate further research.
 Digital platforms provide potentially new opportunities for e-waste management, but consumer participation remains low.
 User reviews indicate key adoption hurdles and reveal multiple layers of friction